-After assembling this infrastructure in our production networks, we invited some of our sysadmin colleagues to perform test attacks to see what we could accomplish.
+After assembling this infrastreuture in our production networks, we invited some of our sysadmin colleagues to perform test attacks to see what we could accomplish.
 They were intentionally not made aware of the inner workings and capabilities of the detection system - we only gave them the draft of this paper after the main tests.
 For the record, we all had institutional permission to conduct the attacks and conditions were carefully controlled so that, although most tests were conducted on peak usage hours, our users never noticed anything unusual.
 Our results can be summarized as follows:

 - All attacks which happened to be performed on a hubbed segment were promply detected by its SSSA "sentinel", even the most silent and careful ones.
-This was hardly unexpected, given what we discussed in section 3.1. - Small DoSs went undetected: careful attacks where just one or two ARP frames were sent to perform only the poisoning part of the attack went undetected when they were performed on the legacy switched parts of the network.
+This was hardly unexpected, given what we discussed in section 3.1. - Small DoSs went undetected: careful attacks where just one or two ARP frames were sent to perform only the poisoning part of the attack went

-- Most attacks which tried to accomplish "something useful" from the point of view of an intruder, like capturing NetBIOS hashes, hijacking TELNET connections or performing the cryptographic SSH or SSL man-in-the-middle attack (naturally, using ARP spoofing as a first step) were detected even when performed on the switched part of the network.
-Only very fast attacks, lasting less than 30 seconds, went consistently undetected. - All attacks in the part of the network connected via our custom-built detector running the ARP imbalance algorithm were invariably detected, even the most silent ones.
-Again, this was hardly unexpected.
+- undetected when they were performed on the switched parts of the network. - Most attacks that tried to accomplish something useful from the point of view of an intruder, like capturing NetBIOS hashes, hijacking TELNET connections or performing the cryptographic SSH or SSL man-in-the-middle attack (naturally, using ARP spoofing as a first step) were detected even when performed on the switched part of the network.
+Only very fast attacks, lasting less than 30 seconds, went consistently undetected.

 Admittedly, this is more of anectodal evidence than a rigorous conclusion.
 Although we did regard those results as successful, further fine tuning and field testing is certainly needed to declare it as generally viable in most network setups.
-Since at the time this paper was written we had this system working for just a few months, we didn't have any real malicious attack incidents to report.
+Since at the time this paper was written we had this system working for just a few weeks, we didn't have any real malicious attack incidents to report.

-We did find some rather easy ways to remain undetected for reasonably long periods on the legacy switched part of the network:

-- Hiding behind volume traffic: by purposefully generating large file transfers from the attacker station to other machines and adjusting the poisoning rate to one packet each twenty seconds or so, we could stay below the detection threshold.
-However, we couldn't manage to stay like this forever after a few dozen minutes, overloads cause some mismatched ARP request to get caught by some sentinel SSSA and trigger the alarm. - Sending artificially large ARP packets: we patched the attack tools to make the ARP packets they send unnecessarily large (say, 500 bytes or so).
-All operating systems we tested accepted them happily, thus breaking the C3 detection algorithm's main assumption.
-We had no way to fix this except by patching the operating systems not to accept ARP packets larger than absolutely needed, which requires rebuilding all kernels of all our hosts, and, obviously, couldn't be done for proprietary OSs.
+We did find a rather easy way to remain undetected for reasonably long periods on the switched part of the network: hiding behind volume traffic - by purposefully generating large file transfers from the attacker station to other machines and adjusting the poisoning rate to one packet each twenty seconds or so, we could stay below the detection threshold.
+However, we couldn't manage to stay like this forever - after a few dozen minutes, overloads cause some mismatched ARP request to get caught by some sentinel SSSA and trigger the alarm.